We investigate confirmed and suspected cases of diseases such as food poisoning, dysentery, typhoid and viral hepatitis.

 By law doctors are required to notify the local health authority of anyone who is, or is suspected of, suffering from food poisoning and details are passed to us for investigation.

-Once a food poisoning notification is received, we will contact the person with the symptoms and ask them questions such as those below to try and identify the source of the problem:
+Once a food poisoning notification is received, we will contact the person with the symptoms and ask them questions to try to identify the source of the problem:

 - details of their symptoms